 Even as a child, I was sensitive to the idea of human suffering.
-Though I grew up with access to the best healthcare, my parents, educators who got their start working in the inner city, made sure I was aware of the discrepancies that existed in the world around me.
+Though I grew up with access to the best healthcare, my parents, primary school educators who got their start working in the inner city, made sure I was aware of the discrepancies that existed in the world around me.

 I always knew I wanted to help people by working in the medical field.

 Though I’ve always wanted to practice medicine, it wasn’t until my junior year at the University of Washington that I decided to become a physician assistant (PA).

 The prohibitive cost of health care and lack of insurance limits access to care for many Americans.